Space-Korbi/Robateria/README.md

 * The CC3100 BoosterPack (Wifi)
 To connect via Wifi to the MSP432P401R we have to use the CC3100 BoosterPack.
-Run the Energia code from part one of this project after setting up the hardware ... link ...
+Run the Energia code from part one of this project after setting up the hardware: https://github.com/hejazifar/Robateria

 * The CC2650 module (Bluetooth)
 To connect to the MSP432P401R over Bluetooth we have to connect the CC2650 module to it.
 Since Bluetooth is not supported by Energia we have to use Code Composer Studio (CCS) and the project zero example from TI to communicate with the MSP432 LaunchPad.
 The project zero example can be found in the TI resource explorer at the following path: